wolberine/docs/markdown/reference/dash/api.md

 #### Clock.attachAlarmInterrupt(callback)

 Attach a callback function to the alarm interrupt.
+Only one callback function is allowed at any single point in time.
+If you try to register another callback function to the alarm interrupt, it'll override the previous callback function registered to it.

 **Parameters:**
 * `callback` (void *) -- Pointer to a callback function.